1fatpanda1/Credit_Risk_Analysis/README.md

 Overall there was variations between the model.
 Depending on which attribute one values the most between sensitivity, accuracy, and recall, different models offer better results.

-Fror this model, Smote had slightly lower accuracy but a much better balance in recall than Naive Random Oversampling
+For this model, Smote had slightly lower accuracy but a much better balance in recall than Naive Random Oversampling.